sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 - (in drawing bc/ too much IPA)
 - Silent consonants part of UR and appear in some SR given correct contexts

+/insert

 ##### Optimality theory:
 ***Do not start syllables with two consonants***

+Nothing is perfect; we can only be optimal